Inform an individual of discharge arrangements

 You must be able to:

-- provide support to the individual and carers and ensure health and safety measures are implemented at all times
+P3. provide support to the individual and carers and ensure health and safety measures are implemented

-- maintain the confidentiality of information consistent with legislation and your employer's policies
+P8. maintain the confidentiality of information consistent with legislation and organisational policies and procedures.

 Knowledge and Understanding